isc-projects/stork/doc/install.rst

 .. note::

-   The Stork Agent must trust the REST TLS certificate presented by Stork Server.
+   The Stork agent must trust the REST TLS certificate presented by Stork server.
    Otherwise, the registration process fails due to invalid Stork Server certificate verification.
 We strongly recommend using proper, trusted certificates for security reasons.
-If you need to use the self-signed certificate (e.g., for deployment in the Docker environment), then you can add its CA certificate to the system certificates on the Stork Agent machine.
+If you need to use a self-signed certificate (e.g., for deployment in the Docker environment), then you can add its CA certificate to the system certificates on the Stork agent machine.
    See [SO thread](https://stackoverflow.com/a/42292623) and [discussion in #859](https://gitlab.isc.org/isc-projects/stork/-/issues/859).